Responsibility for Property Maintenance

 In addition to the above you are responsible for the cost of any repair required as a result of your neglect or misuse.
 If we undertake this repair we will recharge you for the work undertaken.

-If your home is damaged by a third party you must report it to the Police and request a crime number before reporting it to the Repairs Hotline on 0845 60 100 30 otherwise we may charge you for the repair.
+If your home is damaged by a third party you must report it to the Police and request a crime number before reporting it to Repairs at 0345 60 100 30 otherwise we may charge you for the repair.

 Resident Recharges – Scale of Charges